cout970/NitroLang/README.md

 - It's designed for simplicity and flexibility, making code easy to read and maintain.
 - The syntax is concise and intuitive, familiar for anyone with programming experience.
 - It features strong and static typing for early error detection, clearer code, and enhanced tooling and autocompletion.
 - Primarily geared towards procedural programming, it also supports functional programming with first-class functions and lambdas
 - Comes equipped with essential data structures like Lists, Maps, Sets, JSON, Optionals, Results, Pairs, etc.
-- Implements a robust type system, including generics, structs, enums, sum types/options, and type aliases.
+- Implements a Hindley-Milner type system, with generic structs, enums, sum types/options, type aliases and modules.
 - Offers function overloading and receiver functions, allowing object-oriented syntax in procedural code.
 - Utilizes tags for type extensions, enabling the addition of methods to any type without disrupting existing code.
 - Features a module system for effective code organization and namespacing.